-So far we’ve covered the stock settings of sqlfluff, but there are many different ways that people style their sql, and if you or your organisation have different conventions, then many of these behaviours can be configured.
-For example, given the example above, what if we actually think that indents should only be two spaces, and rather than upeercase keywords, they should all be lowercase?
+So far we’ve covered the stock settings of SQLFluff, but there are many different ways that people style their sql, and if you or your organisation have different conventions, then many of these behaviours can be configured.
+For example, given the example above, what if we actually think that indents should only be two spaces, and rather than uppercase keywords, they should all be lowercase?

 To achieve this we create a configuration file named

 and place it in the same directory as the current file.
 In that file

 [sqlfluff] dialect = ansi [sqlfluff:indentation] tab_space_size = 2 [sqlfluff:rules:CP01] capitalisation_policy = lower

 Then examine the file again, and you’ll notice that the file has been fixed accordingly.

 select c as bar, a + b as foo from my_table